-Those blocks of frozen generic beef that have been accumulating frost in your freezer for the last two years?
+Those blocks of frozen generic beef that have been accumulating frost in your freezer for the past two years?
 Not going to cut it for this barbecue.

 "Most people just want to see it's actually on the menu," says Yvonne Silva, front of house at Fleur.
-More than a dozen of the 5000s have been sold, she says, though many more patrons jump at the bargain version of $75, omitting the 1995 Chateau Petrus wine that accompanies the original.
+Twenty-eight of the 5000s have been sold, though many more patrons jump at the bargain version of $70, omitting the 1995 Chateau Petrus wine that accompanies the original.

-A distant contender in terms of price, but delicious nonetheless, is the Black Label Burger at Minetta Tavern in New York, which sells for $26.
-Good luck attempting this one at home, as the patty is a blend of skirt steak, brisket, chuck, short rib and rib-eye, all dry-aged for 45 days and from renowned butcher Pat LaFrieda, seared medium-rare with caramelized onions on brioche from Balthazar Bakery.
+A distant contender in terms of price, but delicious nonetheless, is the Black Label Burger at Minetta Tavern in New York, which sells for $28.
+Good luck attempting this one at home, as the patty is a blend of skirt steak, brisket, chuck, short rib and rib-eye, all dry-aged for 45 days and from renowned butcher Pat LaFrieda.
+It's seared medium-rare with caramelized onions on brioche from Balthazar Bakery.